HTDerekLiu/neuralSubdiv/README.md

 ## Neural Subdivison

 [Neural subdivision](https://www.dgp.toronto.edu/projects/neural-subdivision/) subdivides a triangle mesh using neural networks.
 This is a prototype implementation in Python 3.7  with PyTorch 1.3.1 and MATLAB.
-The Python code only requires standard dependencies (e.g., numpy), and the MATLAB code depends on [gptoolbox](https://github.com/alecjacobson/gptoolbox).
+The Python code requires standard dependencies (e.g., numpy), and the MATLAB code depends on [gptoolbox](https://github.com/alecjacobson/gptoolbox).

 For a quick demo, please use the pre-trained model and test on new shapes.
 To test the pre-tranied model please run `python test.py /path/to/model/folder/ /path/to/test.obj`.
 For instance, you can run
 ```